 Exercise regularly

 Strengthening your body is the most powerful cancer-fighting thing you can do, says Dean.
 A series of large-scale studies over the past few years have clearly shown a causal relationship between a sedentary lifestyle and breast cancer.
 Regular exercise reduces the risk of breast cancer by 40-60%.
-Trials of hundreds of thousands of breast cancer patients have also shown that exercise reduces the risk of recurrence by 50%.
+Trials involving hundreds of thousands of breast cancer patients have also shown that exercise reduces the risk of recurrence by 50%.

 Sarah Newman, founder of Get Me Back, an online community for women with cancer, said the World Health Organization (WHO) recommends 150 minutes of aerobic exercise a week.
 Or 30 minutes a day of gardening, cleaning the house, brisk walking, playing with children or jogging.
-In addition, breast cancer patients can add 15 minutes of vigorous exercise such as running fast or playing sports.
+In addition, breast cancer patients can add 15 minutes of vigorous exercise such as running at a fast pace or playing sports.

 Rosamund Dean, healthy 12 years after suffering from breast cancer.
 Photo: Clara Molden